1. WHAT SHOULD I WRITE ABOUT? IS THERE ANYTHING I SHOULDN'T WRITE ABOUT?

 9. HOW OFTEN SHOULD I WRITE?

 You may write to your sponsored child as often as you like.
 We encourage you to write at least 3 times a year, even if it's just a brief note or card.
-In fact, short, simple letters help with translation and are preferred because your child receives your letters sooner.
+Your sponsored child usually writes once per school term, so when you receive a letter from them, a great practice is to write them back immediately.

 10. CAN I SEND PHOTOGRAPHS TO MY CHILD?